How a heat pump actually works

 The grant does the heavy lifting

 The UK Government's Boiler Upgrade Scheme knocks £7,500 off an air source heat pump installation — and £9,000 if your home is currently heated by oil or LPG.
 The grant doesn't need repaying, and as your MCS certified installer we apply for it on your behalf: you only ever see the after-grant price.
-Combined with asolar and battery system powering it with your own generation, running costs fall further still.
+Combined with a solar and battery system powering it with your own generation, running costs fall further still.

 Sized from a real heat loss survey